alvindimas05/Fluyer/README.md

 You can download and install from the latest release from the [Releases Page](https://github.com/alvindimas05/Fluyer/releases/latest).

 > [!NOTE]
 > Make sure to download the correct version for your platform.
+Supported Platforms:
+>
-> Supported Platforms: Windows, macOS, Android, Ubuntu/Debian, Arch Linux.
+> <b>Windows, macOS, Android, Ubuntu/Debian, Arch Linux.</b>

 ### Arch Linux